-Categories in Organizer (page 35)

-Modify a category in Organizer (page 52)
+Categories in Organizer (page 35) Modify a category in Organizer (page 52)

-Delete a category in Organizer (page 57)

 Create a property category in Organizer

 You can create property categories to add properties to model objects.
 You can use existing user-defined attributes (UDAs) in the categories and add values to them, or you can create UDAs as custom properties in Organizer and use these in the property categories.